teh750/Android-Studio/README.md

 # Task Reminder – Mobile Development Project
 This is a individual project developed during my Mobile Development subject for the Diploma in Information Technology course.
-The project is a Task-Reminder system application.
+The project is a Task-Reminder application.
 The app was built using Android Studio IDE and Kotlin.